top of page

 A yoga teacher demonstrating cow face pose

-• Bending the left knee, shuffle the right foot to the outside of the left hip, weaving it under the left knee
+• Bending your left knee, shuffle your right foot to the outside of your left hip, weaving it under your left knee

-• Shuffle the left foot to the outside of the right hip
+• Shuffle your left foot to the outside of your right hip

-• Knees should be stacked on top of each other
+• Your knees should be stacked on top of each other

 • Grab your feet